-During 2011/2012, the Strategic Community Safety Plan 2011-2015 and the Integrated Risk Management Plan and all priorities were reviewed to provide a refined, longer-term focus for the Authority.

-- Through reviews by the Audit Commission and other external bodies the Authority constantly seeks ways of securing continuous improvement.
+- The Strategic Community Safety Plan, the Integrated Risk Management Plan and all priorities are regularly reviewed to provide a refined, long-term focus for the Authority. - Through reviews by the external auditor and other external bodies the Authority constantly seeks ways of securing continuous improvement.
 The Authority has professional and objective relationships with these external bodies. - There are comprehensive annual reviews of the local Code of Corporate Governance to ensure that it is up to date and effective.